zackhanni/soundslikesoma/_services/10-gearlist.md

 ---
 title: Gear List
 image: '/services/default.png'
-description: Full list of studio equipment availble to use.
+description: Full list of studio equipment available to use.
 tags: [interface,preamp,microphone,instrument]
 ---
 High-end studio quality equipment ranging from guitars to microphones to preamps and more.